-Building Skills and Changing Lives Since 1922
+Building Skills and Transforming Lives Since 1922

 Christie Lake Camp was started in 1922 by a young Juvenile Court judge who wanted to take a new approach with youth in trouble with the law.
 Judge Jack McKinley first called his venture the Ottawa Boys’ Camp.
 He felt that many boys he saw in court needed “adjustment and reclaiming” rather than punishment, and wanted to create a place that would focus on “giving the boy responsibility, handling him with friendship, teaching him the general principles of good citizenship and doing so with the help of the open air.”